-Oh, poor Sean Penn.
-He was ghosted by Charlize Theron—meaning she broke up with him by disappearing from his life.
-There was no heart-to-heart, "It's not you, it's me" discussion.
-Nope.
-She simply stopped answering his texts and returning his calls.
-Apparently, this "ghosting" is how people are breaking off relationships these days.
-As reported in the New York Times, ghosting is a "verb that refers to ending a romantic relationship by cutting off all contact and ignoring the former partner's attempts to reach out."
+Years ago, Sean Penn complained about being ghosted by Charlize Theron.
+According to the New York Times, ghosting is a "verb that refers to ending a romantic relationship by cutting off all contact and ignoring the former partner's attempts to reach out."

-I don't feel sorry for Sean Penn.
+I could never really bring myself to feel sorry for Sean Penn.
 My god, he has two Academy Awards, a net worth of approximately $150 million, and he's had martial sex with Madonna.
 Also?
 Two weeks after becoming a ghosting victim, he was dining at French Laundry, one of the most celebrated restaurants in the world, to celebrate Minka Kelly's 35th birthday.

 You know where I ate two weeks after I got ghosted?
 Same place I always did: standing up at my kitchen counter scraping food off my toddler's plate into my mouth.
 Alone.
 There was no dignified wine pairing, no starlet to fill the gaping hole in my soul, no paparazzi snapping pics of me from the bushes.

 I wasn't ghosted by a hot lover.
 In fact, it wasn't a lover at all, but it still hurt.
 I was ghosted by a mom friend.